ying-gao/starter-academic/content/authors/admin/_index.md

 Some of Ying’s other projects explore the influence of platform economy and grassroots labor organizing, migration-induced demographic diversity, and social accountability, among other interests.

 In 2020-2021, she also works as Democracy Visiting Fellow at the [Ash Center for Democratic Governance and Innovation](https://ash.harvard.edu/home/), Harvard Kennedy School.
 She is an affiliate with the [Urban Mobility Lab at MIT](https://mobility.mit.edu/).

+A native of Japan, and after living in cities from Bangkok to São Paulo, she is currently based in Cambridge MA and enjoys discovering new neighborhoods and learning new (human) languages.